python/cpython/Doc/howto/cporting.rst

 If you are writing a new extension module, you might consider `Cython
 <http://www.cython.org>`_.
 It translates a Python-like language to C.  The
-extension modules it creates are compatible with Python 3.x and 2.x.
+extension modules it creates are compatible with Python 3 and Python 2.